Guide to Gard & Property for Sale in Department 30

 Historical Treasures

-For history buffs, there are so many sites to visit in Gard that you will never be short of something new to see.
-The ancient aqueduct, Pont du Gard, near Remoulins, is perhaps the most famous, but Roman architecture is also prevalent in the area, particularly in the larger towns.
-Aigues-Mortes also features medieval city walls that visitors can walk around, including towers open to the public.
+History enthusiasts will find countless sites to explore in Gard, ensuring there's always something new to discover.
+The renowned Pont du Gard aqueduct near Remoulins is a highlight, but Roman architecture is widespread in the region, especially in the larger towns.
+Aigues-Mortes offers medieval city walls for visitors to walk along, with towers accessible to the public.

 Cultural Delights